 “The 15,000 CFM unit was loosing about 25% of the air being treated by the geo-thermal system.
-And while energy savings wasn’t the main focus of attention, I’m confident that by eliminating 90% of that leakage, school administrators will find that the aerosealing will result in a significant reduction in their energy bill as well.”
+And while energy savings wasn’t the main focus of attention, I’m confident that by eliminating 90% of that leakage, school administrators will find that sealing the air ducts with Aeroseal will result in a significant reduction in their energy bill as well.”

 Air Duct Maids